MissStrong/ICD2O/Notes/Unit 1/Note 23 - Mouse Buttons.md

 ### Mouse Buttons

-Recall that when we want something to happen when we do a single mouse click we use the `mousePressed()` or `mouseReleased()` functions and when we want something to happen while the mouse is being pressed down we use the Boolean variable `mouseIsPressed` in a conditional.
+Recall that when we want something to happen when we do a single mouse click we use the `mousePressed()` or `mouseReleased()` functions and when we want something to happen while the mouse is being pressed down we use the Boolean variable `mouseIsPressed` in a conditional statement.

 If we want to know which mouse button was pressed, we can use the string variable `mouseButton`.
 It stores the values of `LEFT` (equivalent to `"left"`), `CENTER` (equivalent to `"center"`), or `RIGHT` (equivalent to `"right"`), depending on which one was most recently pressed.
 On a trackpad, a left click is the same as a one-finger click, a right click is the same as a two-finger click, and a middle click is the same as a three-finger click.